 Lung disease - rheumatoid arthritis; Rheumatoid nodules; Rheumatoid lung

-Pulmonary abnormalities are common in rheumatoid arthritis, but they often cause no symptoms.
+Lung problems are common in rheumatoid arthritis.
+They often cause no symptoms.

 The cause of lung disease associated with rheumatoid arthritis is unknown.
 Sometimes, the medicines used to treat rheumatoid arthritis, especially methotrexate, may result in lung disease.

 The doctor may hear crackles (rales) when listening to the lungs with a stethoscope.
 Or, the patient may have decreased breath sounds, wheezing, a rubbing sound, or normal breath sounds.

 The following tests may show signs of rheumatoid lung disease:

 Many people with this condition have no symptoms.
-Treatments are aimed at the underlying disorder and the complications caused by the disorder.
+Treatment is aimed at the health problems causing the lung problem and the complications caused by the disorder.
 Corticosteroids or other medicines that suppress the immune system are sometimes useful.

 Outcome is related to the underlying disorder and the type and severity of lung disease.
 In severe cases, lung transplantation can be considered.